thepmsquare/concealed/README.md

 FastAPI application, meant to be used for encoding and decoding messages in images / steganography.

+Note: It is encouraged to not use plain text as messages.
+[Reference for Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).

 ## supported formats for encode

 ### input